LordBohne2/Folder-Scanner-Console-App/README.md

 ### **Please use it with caution as some features will surely clutter up your pc**
 **- you have been warned -**

-To Deactivate or Activate go to the App Locataion .\Settings\Settings.json file
+To Deactivate or Activate some feature go to the App Locataion .\Settings\Settings.json file

 # Features:
 - Write Folder Path on a .txt